walterpg/plgx-build-tasks/README.md

 ## PLGX Build Tasks
-The MSBuild task in this package uses build items, item metadata and a "clean room" implementation of the [KeePass 2.x](https://keepass.info) archive creation utility to generate .PLGX files as a C# plugin build product.
-This was inspired by the general purpose [
-KeePassPluginDevTools](https://github.com/dlech/KeePassPluginDevTools) package, a.k.a. [**PlgxTool**](https://www.nuget.org/packages/PlgxTool).
+The MSBuild task in this package uses build items, item metadata and a "clean room" implementation of the [KeePass 2.x](https://keepass.info) archive creation utility to generate .PLGX files as a plugin project's build product.
+This was inspired by and partially mimics the [KeePassPluginDevTools](https://github.com/dlech/KeePassPluginDevTools) package, a.k.a. [**PlgxTool**](https://www.nuget.org/packages/PlgxTool).

-So why is a new tool necessary?
-Primarily, development flexibility.
-While the strict [coding requirements](https://keepass.info/help/v2_dev/plg_index.html) for KeePass plugins are well defined, new build environments such as the [`dotnet` CLI](https://docs.microsoft.com/en-us/dotnet/core/install/windows), are changing the way developers create, test, and release .NET software.
+So....why??
+Primarily for development flexibility.
+While the strict [coding requirements](https://keepass.info/help/v2_dev/plg_index.html) for KeePass plugins are well defined, new build environments such as the [`dotnet` CLI](https://docs.microsoft.com/en-us/dotnet/core/install/windows) are welcome changes to old-school .NET development.
 Also, by fully integrating .PLGX production within MSBuild, new features leveraging intermediate build products are achievable, such as localization resource deployment.

 The hope is to encourage new plugin development, and help existing plugin authors migrate to new, perhaps improved tooling.